IA to MN and Beyond

-A multiple bike route event on Sunday, June 23rd and Saturday, August 24th with a choice of:
+A multiple bike route event with a choice of:

-- Two family routes (22 miles round trip, entirely on the WGWL Trail)
+– Two family routes (22 miles round trip, entirely on the WGWL Trail, an out-n-back)

-- Intermediate Routes (40 miles or 50 miles, on WGWL Trail and county hard-surface roadways)
+– Intermediate Routes (40 miles or 50 miles, on WGWL Trail and county hard-surface roadways, an out-n-back)

-- Advanced Route (56 miles, on WGWL Trail, Shooting Star Trail and county hard-surface roadways)
+– Advanced Route (56 miles, on WGWL Trail, Shooting Star Trail and county hard-surface roadways, a loop)

-Northern Branch Option – Out-and-Back that starts at WGWL Trailhead to Bailey Station and returns.
-Heavenly apples refreshments offered at Bailey Station from 2-6 P.M.
+WGWL Northern Branch Option – Out-and-Back that starts at WGWL Trailhead to Bailey Station or IA/MN state line and returns.

-Southern Branch Option – Out-and-Back that starts at WGWL Trailhead to Lylah’s Marsh and returns.
-Homemade bars and lemonade offered at Lylah’s Marsh from 2-6 P.M.
+WGWL Southern Branch Option – Out-and-Back that starts at WGWL Trailhead to Lylah’s Marsh or Elma and returns.

 An Iowa/Minnesota Route Out-and-Back that starts at WGWL Trailhead to either LeRoy or Adams, Minnesota.
 A combination of WGWL Trail and public roadway.